llinjupt/pymindmap/README.md

 - styles/style.yaml is used to configure dot graph.
 You can changed it to fix your own mind map.
 - sample/sample.yaml is a source file example.

-Pymindmap is focused on create mindmap automatically with same style defined in styles/style.yaml.
+Pymindmap focuses on creating mindmap automatically with same style defined in styles/xxx.yaml.

 The sample output svg looks like below: